RegisRivijski/gacha-simulator-tg-bot/README.md

 # Gacha Simulator Telegram Bot

 The gacha-simulator-tg-bot is a Telegram bot that serves as a front-end interface for the gacha-simulator-rest microservice.
 It handles user interactions via Telegram commands, sends requests to the REST API, and delivers responses back to users.
-This bot is designed to simulate gacha mechanics, manage user profiles, and provide additional functionalities like leaderboard and referral systems.

 Features

   - Telegram Integration: Fully integrated with the Telegram API for seamless user interaction.
-  - Gacha Simulation: Allows users to perform single and ten-pull gacha draws.
-  - Profile Management: Enables users to view and manage their in-game profiles directly through the bot.
-  - Inventory and History: Provides access to user inventory and gacha history.
-  - Leaderboard: Displays the leaderboard rankings.
   - Rate Limiting: Prevents spam and abuse through rate-limited commands.
   - Cron Jobs: Handles automated notifications, analytics, and advertisement updates.
   - Proxy Requests: Sends all relevant requests to the gacha-simulator-rest microservice for data processing.